 I started taking Tarceva at this point and it didnt work.
 Or at least it didnt shrink the lymph node..

 That set us back a little.
-My onc sent my cells out to Foundation One to see if there was any other possible mutation other that being EGFR+.
+My onc sent my cells out to Foundation One to see if there was any other possible mutation other than being EGFR+.

 I am still on the lovenox injections twice a day even though the blood clots are resolved.
 My main tumor is pretty much dead and has shrunk with every scan so far.
 The lymph nodes involvement is resolved as well.

 This has been my life for the past 8 months.
 I hope to be able to bring awareness to Lung Cancer.
 That is is not a smokers disease.
 (Psst,..
 I never smoked!)
 Or that its an old mans disease.
 Because, well, Im not an old man!

 Thank you for reading!